pessiv/pessiv.github.io/README.md

 # TODO

-- Figure out how to make a website with react for Pinkku

-# TODO NEXT

 - Install react
 - Look up cool elements made by other people
 - Look up a tutorial for making a react site